jaz303/dotfiles/etc/nvim/VIM.md

   - `{H,M,L}` - top/middle/bottom of screen
   - `{`, `}` - "paragraph" back/fwd
   - `(`, `)` - "sentence" back/fwd
+  - `_` - can move to start of line, similar to `^`; not identical though because it can accept a count

 ### Word-wise navigation

   - `e`, `w`, `b`, `ge` - go fwd/back to end/start of words
   - `E`, `W`, `B`, `gE` - go fwd/back to end/start of WORDs

+word is delimited by non-keyword characters.
-WORD is always delimited by whitespace. word is delimited by non-keyword characters.
+WORD is always delimited by whitespace.

 ## Treehopper
 Use `m` to access Treehopper.
 This can be used in: